Bergner's

 P.A.
-Bergner & Co. (also known as Bergner's) was an upscale Midwestern department store established in 1889.
+Bergner & Co. (also known as Bergner's) was an upscale Midwestern department store in the United States, that was established in 1889.
 The chain is now an online retailer operated by BrandX.com, Inc. The flagship store was located in Peoria, Illinois at The Shoppes at Grande Prairie.

 History

 Beginnings

 Bergner's was founded in downtown Peoria in 1889 by Peter Alan Bergner.
 The famous red stone building housed six floors that included a tea room, a millinery, a cobbler, and its famous Fine China department.
 The store stood on the corner of Adams at Fulton streets across from the then-rival, Block & Kuhl Company.

 Expansion

 In 1957, a second Peoria Bergner's location opened at the then-suburban Sheridan Village Shopping Center.
 Between 1961 and 1973, the Sheridan Village location sold the most merchandise per square foot of any department store in the United States.
 This Bergner's was the largest department store in Illinois outside of the Chicago area.
 During the 1970s, the chain opened several additional locations in Pekin, Bloomington, Decatur, Champaign, Galesburg, Quincy and Peru.
 During the 1970s, Bergner's opened a budget store (formatted after the original bargain basement downtown store) in the Madison Park Shopping Center in Peoria.
 Not expanding on this concept, the Madison Park Store was closed in 1993.

 In April 2003, after the four-year process of the "Shoppes at Grand Prairie" lifestyle center development, Bergner's opened a new location serving as their flagship and it was the largest department store south of Chicago and north of St. Louis.